elementor/elementor/readme.txt

 == Changelog ==

+= 0.5.2 - 17.08.2016 =
+* New! - Added Animation Duration for all elements
+* New! - Added Prevent Scroll from Google Maps widget

 = 0.5.1 - 14.07.2016 =
 * Tweak! - Added details image sizes in Image Sizes control
 * Fixed! - Chrome bug with flex mode in Image Box widget